magenta-aps/mox/doc/user/api/update.rst

 .. http:patch:: /(service)/(object)/(regex:uuid)

-   An Update operation applies the JSON payload as a change to the object.
+   The Update operation applies the JSON payload as a change to the object.
    Returns the UUID of the object.

    How the changes are applied are described in the following pages.
 For the